laravel/vapor-docs/1.0/projects/domains.md

 vapor cert:list example.com
 ```

-If you want to delete an old certificate that is not linked to an environment, you can do so through the Vapor UI's domain detail screen or by using the `cert:delete` CLI command.
+If you want to delete an old certificate that is not attached to an environment, you can do so through the Vapor UI's domain detail screen or by using the `cert:delete` CLI command.
 After running the command, Vapor will prompt you to select the specific certificate you want to delete for the given domain:

 ```bash
 vapor cert:delete example.com
 ```

-## Linking a Domain to an Environment
+## Attaching a Domain to an Environment

-Once you have a valid certificate, you can link your domain to your environment by using the "domain" configuration option in your vapor.yml file.
-When linking a domain to an environment, you don't need to include the "www" sub-domain:
+Once you have a valid certificate, you can attach your domain to your environment by using the "domain" configuration option in your vapor.yml file.
+When attaching a domain to an environment, you don't need to include the "www" sub-domain:

 ```yaml
 id: 2